Flores scops owl: Vocalisations

 Single calls made by the Flores scops owl are quick and sharp notes, which are translated as "UH!" sounds and last 1.5-2.5 seconds with a frequency of 0.6-0.9kHz.

 Territorial calls are more prevalent among the Flores scops owls.
 They are described as a distinctive "short burst of loud, rapid staccato notes" and are translated as "UH-UH-UH-UH..." with frequencies similar to single calls.
 Each call lasts from 1.5 to 3.0 seconds and can go on for as long as fifteen minutes.
 These calls are delivered by the owls in pairs where the calls seem identical; however, it was typical for one out of the two owls to deliver an alternative form of this call which is typically quieter as well as softer than the original territorial call.

 Habitat and distribution

 The Flores scops owl is endemic to the island of Flores, Indonesia, and inhabits montane forests from 1,000-1,400m.
 It was thought that these owls thrive in moist semi-evergreen forests of the Flores highlands.
 However, the recent observations in the Sisok forest imply their habitat can vary between these moist forests as well as the dry monsoon forests that exist at lower altitudes.

 Status

-According to the IUCN Red List, the Flores scops owl is listed as an endangered species.
-The population is currently declining with 250–2,499 individuals extant in the wild.
+According to the IUCN Red List, the Flores scops owl is listed as a vulnerable species.
+The population, as of 2025, is currently declining with 2,500–9,999 mature individuals extant in the wild.